Explore 360

 Snacks

 You will be fed very well and given snacks each day however we advise bringing a small selection as a little bit of comfort.
 Extra snacks can be bought en-route if needed.
-Energy gels and protein bars are not suitable for this expedition

 Documentation